sijuswamy/KTU-Maths-Updation/GAMAT201.md

 ----
 # Module-1
-Systems of linear equations, Solution by Gauss elimination, Row echelon form and rank of a matrix, Fundamental theorem for linear systems, Eigen values and eigen vectors, Diagonalization of matrices.
+Systems of linear equations, Solution by Gauss elimination, Row echelon form and rank of a matrix, Vector Space ($\mathbb{R^n$ $\mathbb{A_{m\times n}$, Subspace, Linear
+Independence, Span, Basis and Dimension, Coordinates and change of basis, Fundamental theorem for linear systems.
 **Expected Cognitive Domain Level**- Understanding

 **Knowledge Category:** Procedure and Modelling